-- Provide advice to the Board on risk strategy and oversight of current risk exposures in relation to risk appetite; - Keep under review the effectiveness of the Group's risk management systems, the overall risk assessment processes and methodology, and ensure that risk-based information is used effectively by management and the Board in the running of the business; - Evaluate potential emerging trends, including but not limited to environmental, social and governance trends, that may result in future adverse developments against the Group's risk appetite or new risk issues facing the Group and their potential impact on the business model; - Review the principal risk policies for consistency with the Group's risk appetite and approve any material changes to those policies; - Oversee and challenge the design and execution of stress and scenario testing, this includes reverse stress testing, day-to-day risk management and management's responsiveness to the findings and recommendations from the Chief Risk Officer and the Risk Management function; - Challenge due diligence on risk issues relating to material transactions and strategic proposals that are subject to approval by the Board; - Provide advice, oversight and challenge necessary to embed and maintain a supportive risk culture and review the effectiveness of its embedding and maintenance throughout the Group; - Review the capital adequacy of the Group, taking into account the forward-looking assessment of risks from the outcomes of the Own Risk and Solvency Assessment (ORSA) process and recommend to the Board for approval prior to submission to the Group's regulatory supervisor;
+- provide advice to the Board on risk strategy and oversight of current risk exposures in relation to risk appetite. - keep under review the effectiveness of the Group's risk management systems, the overall risk assessment processes and methodology, and ensure that risk-based information is used effectively by management and the Board in the running of the business. - evaluate potential emerging trends, including but not limited to environmental, social and governance trends, that may result in future adverse developments against the Group's risk appetite or new risk issues facing the Group and their potential impact on the business model. - review the principal risk policies for consistency with the Group's risk appetite and approve any material changes to those policies. - oversee and challenge the design and execution of stress and scenario testing, this includes reverse stress testing, day-to-day risk management and management's responsiveness to the findings and recommendations from the Chief Risk Officer and the Risk Management function. - challenge due diligence on risk issues relating to material transactions and strategic proposals that are subject to approval by the Board.

-- Approve the annual objectives of the Risk Management function, ensuring it has adequate resources, independence and has appropriate access to information to enable it to perform its function effectively; - Review the approach by which each principal risk is controlled, and new and emerging risks are identified and managed; - · Receive notification of any material breaches of risk appetite and discuss possible actions and solutions; and - Consider the implications of any changes proposed to regulations and legislation that could be material to the Group's risk appetite, risk exposure, management of risk and regulatory compliance.
+- provide advice, oversight and challenge necessary to embed and maintain a supportive risk culture and review the effectiveness of its embedding and maintenance throughout the Group. - review the capital adequacy of the Group, taking into account the forward-looking assessment of risks from the outcomes of the ORSA process and recommend to the Board for approval prior to submission to the Group's regulatory supervisor. - approve the annual objectives of the Risk Management function, ensuring it has adequate resources, independence and has appropriate access to information to enable it to perform its function effectively. - review the approach by which each principal risk is controlled, and new and emerging risks are identified and managed. - receive notification of any material breaches of risk appetite and discuss possible actions and solutions. - consider the implications of any changes proposed to regulations and legislation that could be material to the Group's risk appetite, risk exposure, management of risk and regulatory compliance.